 In Honor of Rebellion

-I wrote this blog a year ago, before COVID-19, before the Black Lives Matter movement gained ground, before the staggering abuse of power from one of the most self-interested presidents we have had went full on “tear gas peaceful protesters so they don’t get in the shot of my photo op” crazy.
+I wrote this blog nearly 6 years ago, before COVID-19, before the Black Lives Matter movement gained ground, before the staggering abuse of power from one of the most self-interested presidents we have had went full on “tear gas peaceful protesters so they don’t get in the shot of my photo op” crazy.

 In the original version I was careful to try and not alienate readers with use of politics.
-Re-reading it now, after what we’ve all been through this year, I’m resubmitting it with more balls.
+Re-reading it now, after what we’ve all been through since the soon-to-be-dictator fucked our Justice System and took the foundations out of our democracy, I’m resubmitting it with more balls.
 (I never understood why “having balls” was equated with being tough.
 We all know those things can’t even withstand a little nut tap without shriveling into a vomit inducing pity party.
 They should really say “grow a vagina” or “have a uterus” those things can, as Betty White once said, “take a pounding”.
 Anyway—on to the point.)
+I’m submitting this with more ovaries.

 Independence in our country used to mean the freedom to pursue our dreams.
 But now we’re finally opening our eyes to the fact that not everyone has the same opportunities for this pursuit.
-Discrimination based on race, the disparity between economic status, and various other homophobic, misogynistic, and white-power-driven stereotypes were collars that kept a majority of this nation underfoot and away from an “American Dream” that was really just a concept reserved for the continuation of power for those already in possession of it.
+Discrimination based on race, the disparity between economic status, and various other homophobic, misogynistic, and white-power-driven stereotypes are collars that keep a majority of this nation underfoot and away from an “American Dream”.
+It was always really just a concept reserved for the continuation of power for those already in possession of it.

-This week, “Hamilton” will be available for the general public’s viewing and I hope you and everyone you love has a chance to watch it.
-Here’s what I had to say last year, adapted to call out the injustice I should have been brave enough to speak against before.
+Here’s what I had to say so many years ago, adapted to call out the injustice I should have been brave enough to speak against before.

 “Independence”

-For the last few weeks I’ve been listening to the “Hamilton” soundtrack, catering to my daughters’ obsession of the rhythmic and addictive lyrics.
+I’ve been listening to the “Hamilton” soundtrack, catering to my daughters’ obsession of the rhythmic and addictive lyrics.
 I realize there’s some language in it that many would deem inappropriate.
 But being a lover of all language and knowing my kids’ ability to differentiate between words used for flavoring and appropriate alternatives for mixed company, I don’t shy away from it.
-Because more important than a few f-bombs is the fact that they love it, and by loving it are learning from it.
+Because more important than a few f-bombs is the fact that they love it, and by loving it, they are learning from it.

-For the last three years we’ve been idle as a nation, allowing forgiveness for “jokes” that weren’t funny, policies that bullied our allies, and the practice of placating dictators who held their own people beneath their boots.
+For the last decade we’ve been idle as a nation, allowing forgiveness for “jokes” that weren’t funny, shrugging off policies that bullied our allies, and looked away at the practice of placating dictators who held their own people beneath their boots.
+We allowed the highest court in the nation to be bought with favors and promises of power in return for Presidential Immunity and stripping half our population of their rights for body autonomy.

 Some of you rolled our eyes.
 Some of you applauded.
 Some of you tried to justify his inability to understand complex foreign policy and economic issues by saying he was an outsider.
-(That’s like saying the intern you hired was given a roomful of mentors and material to study up on for the job and then shrugging when he runs the skid steer into a pile of propane tanks while smoking and jerking off, sans a mask while he’s at it, and shouting “I don’t need you idiots!
+(That’s like saying the intern you hired was given a roomful of mentors and material to study up on for the job and then shrugging when he runs the skid steer into a pile of propane tanks while smoking and jerking off, sans a mask, and shouting “I don’t need you idiots!
 I know exactly what I’m doing!”)

-We are living beneath a dissonant administration that has sought to divide us as a nation. and WE NEED TO REALIZE THAT WHEN ONE PERSON IN POWER DISENFRANCHISES ENTIRE GROUPS BASED ON THEIR GENDER, RACE, RELIGION, OR ECONOMIC STATUS IT SETS US BACK AS A NATION AND BURNS TO THE GROUND ANY FALSE CLAIM WE HOLD THAT ALL PEOPLE ARE CREATED EQUAL IN OUR ‘GREAT’ NATION.
+We are living beneath a new threat of the same old dissonant administration that seeks to divide us as a nation. and WE NEED TO REALIZE THAT WHEN ONE PERSON IN POWER DISENFRANCHISES ENTIRE GROUPS BASED ON THEIR GENDER, RACE, RELIGION, OR ECONOMIC STATUS IT SETS US BACK AS A NATION AND BURNS TO THE GROUND ANY FALSE CLAIM WE HOLD THAT ALL PEOPLE ARE CREATED EQUAL IN OUR ‘GREAT’ NATION.

 On this day, I want you to consider what it means to you to have independence.